-The first step once you have decided that you want to sell your property is to invite an estate agent to value your home.
-This will give you a clear idea of what you can sell it for in the current local property market and help you decide which agent you want to work with.
+Once you have decided to sell your property, inviting an estate agent to value your home will give you a clear idea of what you can sell it for in the current local property market and help you decide which agent you want to work with.

 Questions To Ask Your Agent